Garage Floor Epoxy Installers in Vancouver, BC

 System Guidance

 Homeowners hear “epoxy”, “polyaspartic”, and “polyurea” and assume one is automatically best.
-In reality, a premium epoxy garage floor system is about the full build: prep, layers, finish, and protective clear coat.
+In reality, a premium garage floor epoxy system is about the full build: prep, layers, finish, and protective sealing.
+If you’re deciding between the two most common options, read: epoxy vs polyaspartic garage flooring (Vancouver guide).

 Epoxy (foundation and build)